 Availability of Internships/Retreats

-The availability of internships or retreats is dependent upon the availability of desired accommodations, number of guests or interns we have concurrently, availability of Tribe members with the skills or expertise needed for the internship, and the availability of the intern.
-Unfortunately, we are currently not accepting anyone (we have a waiting list of 25 people now) due to all the construction work going on near the accommodations area interns would stay at.
-We cannot responsibly accept volunteers at this time until some of the construction projects are completed as we want our volunteers to be safe and comfortable when they are here.
-At this point, we doubt we will be done with these construction projects by the end of February 2018, but March/April 2018 may be a possibility for a few folks.
+The availability of internships or retreats is dependent upon the availability of desired accommodations, number of guests or interns we have concurrently, availability of ecovillage members with the skills or expertise needed for the internship, and the availability of the intern.
 We deliberately do not actively advertise our internship programs because we cannot accommodate comfortably many interns yet.
 The only reason why we have this Internships, Retreats, Volunteering page on our web site is because people were really interested in interning with us to check us out so we were forced to put together something to meet the demand.
 We currently have a wait list of 26 people now and are coordinating our schedules with them to see when we can accommodate them so please feel free to add yourself to the wait list by completing the Intern Questionnaire below.
 To be practical, the intern wait list cannot be on a first-come-first-serve basis because it highly depends on the intern’s desired dates and our availability.
 If our schedules match up, then we will be able to host the intern.

 Intern Questionnaire & Interview

 Before either party commits to an internship, the intern applicant must first complete and submit the Intern Questionnaire form so our questions we have of the internship candidate are answered and the applicant has the opportunity to submit questions to us.
 Please allow up to three days for us to review the questionnaire and contact you to schedule an interview via Skype for video conferencing so both parties can get all their follow-up questions answered and get to know each other better before deciding to do the internship.

 Waiver & Assumption of Risk